-Ceresine(TM) has been administered orally to individuals with CLA with anecdotal reports of benefit.
+Ceresine (TM) has been administered orally to individuals with CLA with anecdotal reports of benefit.
 Some side effects have been observed with chronic dosing including peripheral neuropathies that required drug interruptions or dose reductions although individuals nearly always were able to continue on treatment.

 The treatment of CLA with Ceresine(TM) has been granted orphan status by the Office of Orphan Products at the FDA.
 This confers seven years of marketing exclusivity to the first licensed agent as well as certain tax advantages.
 An additional six months of exclusivity would be granted upon licensure if adequate studies have been conducted in pediatric subjects.
-Through this route, Ceresine(TM) could be licensed in a more expeditious fashion and benefit from the marketing exclusivity afforded under the Orphan Drug legislation.
+Through this route, Ceresine(TM) could be licensed in a more expeditious fashion and benefit from marketing restriction.